sambanova/ai-starter-kit/image_search/README.md

 ## About this template
 This AI Starter Kit exemplifies a simple approach to image search by image description or image similarity leveraging [Open Clip](https://github.com/mlfoundations/open_clip) embedding models that are deployed using the SambaNova platform, this template provides:

-- Batch ingestion / inference for image collestions
+- Batch ingestion / inference for image collections
-- Serach image method with text as imput
+- Serach image method with text as input
-- Search image method with image as imput
+- Search image method with image as input
 - Notebook and scripts for custom multimodal [Chroma](https://docs.trychroma.com/multi-modal) data base
 - Notebook for downloading test images from [pixbay](https://pixabay.com/)